longbui23/Canada_Immigration_Policy/README.md

 Finding the top countries with most immigrants over each decade.
 Developing vs Developed countries
 Choropleth map for visualizing immigrants to canada from across the world.
-The final choropleth map code and plot is shown in my kaggle kernel https://www.kaggle.com/parthsharma5795/o-canada .
-Please upvote and feel free to leave a feedback or comment on my kernel if you found it to be helpful !!
+The final choropleth map code and plot is shown in the kaggle kernel https://www.kaggle.com/parthsharma5795/o-canada.